netvc/testing/draft-ietf-netvc-testing.md

 ## Sources

 Lossless test clips are preferred for most tests, because the structure of compression artifacts in already-compressed clips may introduce extra noise in the test results.
 However, a large amount of content on the internet needs to be recompressed at least once, so some sources of this nature are useful.
 The encoder should run at the same bit depth as the original source.
 In addition, metrics need to support operation at high bit depth.
 If one or more codecs in a comparison do not support high bit depth, sources need to be converted once before entering the encoder.

-The JCT-VC standards organization includes a set of standard test clips for video codec testing, and parameters to run the clips with {{L1100}}.
-These clips are useful to verify older published results.
-They are not publicly available, so they are omitted from the test sets in this document.

-Xiph publishes a variety of test clips collected from various sources.

-The Blender Open Movie projects provide a large test base of lossless cinematic test material.
-The lossless sources are available, hosted on Xiph.

 ## Test Sets